lucastimmons/FusionTablesScrubber/readme.md

 FusionTablesSlider is a simple script for using a JQuery slider to change map layers from Google Fusion Tables.

-[Visit Piotr GIS Works ][aa] my Blog, tutorial how to use this repo and much more.
+[Visit Piotr GIS Works ][aa] my Blog, tutorials how to use this repo and much more.

 [aa]: http://piotrgisworks.blogspot.com/